Notting Hill (film): Production

 Richard Curtis developed the film from thoughts while lying awake at night.
 He described the starting point as "the idea of a very normal person going out with an unbelievably famous person and how that impinges on their lives".
 In an interview with GQ in 2018, Hugh Grant claimed the film was based on real life and loosely followed a friend of Richard's who fell in love with an 'extremely world-famous person who [Grant wasn't] allowed to mention'.
 Much like the film, Curtis's friend was an everyday person who met the well known celebrity in a shop (Harrods) and they ended up having a relationship.

-The film has been likened to "a 90s London-set version of Roman Holiday".
+The film has been likened to "a 90's London-set version of Roman Holiday".
 However, Curtis has said that he had not seen the 1953 film.

 Four Weddings and a Funeral director Mike Newell was approached but rejected it to work on Pushing Tin.
 He said that in commercial terms he had made the wrong decision, but did not regret it.
 The producer, Duncan Kenworthy, then turned to Roger Michell, saying that "Finding someone as good as Roger, was just like finding the right actor to play each role.
 Roger shone out."

-Nicole Kidman fought to get the role of Anna Scott, but she was told that she wasn’t talented enough.
+Roberts originally didn't want to play the role as she thought the pitch sounded terrible, but changed her mind after reading the script.

 Curtis chose Notting Hill as he lived there and knew the area, saying "Notting Hill is a melting pot and the perfect place to set a film".
 This left the producers to film in a heavily populated area.
 Kenworthy noted "Early on, we toyed with the idea of building a huge exterior set.
 That way we would have more control, because we were worried about having Roberts and Grant on public streets where we could get thousands of onlookers."
 In the end they decided to film in the streets.
 Michell was worried "that Hugh and Julia were going to turn up on the first day of shooting on Portobello Road, and there would be gridlock and we would be surrounded by thousands of people and paparazzi photographers who would prevent us from shooting".
 The location team and security personnel prevented this, as well as preventing problems the presence of a film crew might have caused the residents of Notting Hill, who Michell believes were "genuinely excited" about the film.
 Location manager Sue Quinn described finding locations and getting permission to film as "a mammoth task".
 Quinn and the rest of her team had to write to thousands of people in the area, promising to donate to each person's favourite charity, resulting in 200 charities receiving money.